— UGC-style fashion imagery · 150+ styles · 4K

 Upload the Garment

-Start with the real product imagery.
-RAWSHOT reads the cut, colour, pattern, logo, and proportion so the garment leads the result, not a text box.
+Start with the product.
+RAWSHOT reads the cut, colour, pattern, logo placement, and proportion so the garment stays the brief from the first image onward.

 - Step 02